HIAS in Panama

 REFUGEES IN PANAMA

-Since 2010, HIAS has directly assisted more than 6,000 refugee families and trained more than 4,000 public officials and community members on refugee issues and international protection responses for refugees.
+Since 2010, HIAS has directly assisted more than 6,000 refugee families and 12,000 asylum seekers.
+HIAS staff has trained more than 4,000 public officials and community members on refugee issues and international protection responses for refugees.
 As a result of HIAS' work, more than 700 people have accessed documentation and 2,400 families (comprised of more than 4,100 individuals) have received financial assistance to cover their urgent, basic needs.

 HIAS SERVICES IN PANAMA

-HIAS works through an inclusive, community-based approach, paving the way for beneficiaries to become more self-sufficient and integrated in their local communities.
-The guiding principle of HIAS’ work is to build the capacities of beneficiary and host communities, encouraging self-sufficiency and empowerment.
+HIAS works through an inclusive, community-based approach, paving the way for clients to become more self-sufficient and integrated in their local communities.
+The guiding principle of HIAS’ work is to build the capacities of communities, encouraging self-sufficiency and empowerment.
 HIAS also conducts outreach with underserved refugees to bring them into the system and builds capacity within key institutions and communities to recognize and appropriately respond to gaps in refugee protection.

 HIAS focuses its legal protection work on three main activities: community-based protection and empowerment; individual legal information and counseling; and coordination and capacity-building to advance refugee protection.
 These activities allow refugees to access necessary legal and services information to understand their rights and advocate for themselves as they seek protection and durable solutions.
-It also ensures that the most vulnerable refugees can access individualized assistance to enjoy their legal rights.
-This includes access to refugee status; release from detention; access to the right to work, medical care and education; and access to protection from physical violence, including survivors of sexual and gender-based violence (SGBV).
+It also ensures that the most vulnerable refugees can access individualized assistance to enjoy their legal rights, including access to refugee status; release from detention; access to the right to work, medical care and education; and access to protection (with particular emphasis on survivors of sexual and gender-based violence) from physical violence.